adityasingh6256/OpenFasoc/README.md

 2. DONE: Validity signal for DOUT

 Theses are the verilog template files which are used for the creation of netlist verilog files.

+We use an all-digital temperature sensor architecture, that relies on a new subthreshold oscillator (achieved using the auxiliary cell “Header Cell“) for realizing synthesizable thermal sensors.
+We choose frequency as the temperature dependent variable.
+So, we use a ring oscillators that is based on inverters only and stacked native IO devices for better line sensitivity.
+Since the subthreshold current has an exponential dependency on the temperature, the frequency generated from the subthreshold ring oscillator is also dependent on temperature.
+Using this principle, we can sense the temperature by comparing the clock generated from a reference oscillator and the clock frequency from our proposed frequency generator.